Contact Us

 • Can I find it used?
 In addition to an entire community of resale retailers, your university can help you find quality used goods.
 And there’s no shortage of online forums for buying, selling, and donating secondhand goods.

 Remember that every product you buy has a carbon footprint – an amount of CO2 emissions associated with its production, distribution, daily use and disposal.
-So when you do buy something, buy green.
+So when you do buy something, buy sustainable and green.
 In the process, you’ll:

 1. Save money.
 Buying less costs you less.
 Likewise, smart purchases – like choosing a fluorescent bulb over an incandescent one – yield smart savings.
 And if you bike or walk when possible instead of driving, you’ll not only spend less on gas, you’ll improve your health.